google/travel-impact-model/README.md

 CO<sub>2</sub>e is short for CO<sub>2</sub> equivalent and includes Kyoto Gases (GHG) as described [here](https://ec.europa.eu/eurostat/statistics-explained/index.php?title=Glossary:Kyoto_basket#:~:text=The%20Kyoto%20basket%20encompasses%20the,sulphur%20hexafluoride%20\(SF6\)).
-Warming effects produced by short-lived climate pollutants (such as contrail-induced cirrus clouds) are not yet included in CO<sub>2</sub>e as calculated by the Travel Impact Model.
+Warming effects produced by short-lived climate pollutants and contrail-induced cirrus clouds are not yet included in CO<sub>2</sub>e as calculated by the Travel Impact Model.
+We are working with our stakeholders in the [governance body](https://travelimpactmodel.org/governance) to add non-CO2 effects to the model.

 There is information for most commonly-used aircraft types in the EEA data, but some are missing.
 For missing aircraft types, one of the following alternatives